katzenpost/katzenpost/docs/specs/mix_decoy_stats_propagation.md

 they returned or not.
 Importantly, each loop is the same length and includes l steps.
 * A segment is defined as a possible connection from a device in the network to another, for example from a node in the layer `i` to a node in the layer `i+1`.
 Each loop is a sequence of such segments.
 * Each node `A` will create 3 arrays with slots corresponding to valid path segments.
 These arrays will be `sent_loops_A`, `completed_loops_A` and `ratios_A`.
-* Every time the node A sends out a test loop, for each step in the loop path, it will increment the slot corresponding to that nodes node by 1 in the map `sent_loops_A`.
+* Every time the node A sends out a test loop, for each segment in the loop path, it will increment the slot corresponding to that nodes node by 1 in the array `sent_loops_A`.
 * When a test loop returns, for each step in the loop path, it will increment the slot corresponding to that node by 1 in the array `completed_loops_A`.
 * A decision needs to be made if it is preferable to pause sending out new loops near the end of the